Updated July 28, 2023

-Now to find the desired z score, you need to know the confidence interval of the sample because the Z score is dependent on that.
-Below table is given to see the relation of a confidence interval and z score:
+Now to find the desired z score, you need to know the confidence interval of the sample because the Z score depends on that.
+The below table is given to see the relation between a confidence interval and z score:

 |Confidence Interval||Z – Score|

 Once you know the confidence interval, you can use the corresponding z value and calculate the margin of error from there.